AlexSergey/issr/README.md

 ## Problems

-One of the key problem with SSR applications is asynchronous operations.
+One of the key problems with SSR applications are asynchronous operations.
 JS is an asynchronous language, all requests to the server, on which our application data depends, are asynchronous.
 They affect the state of the system - these are side effects.
 Since content availability is critical for search engines, we must handle this asynchronous behavior.
 The React Server Renderer is designed as a synchronous operation that steps through our React-DOM step by step and turns it into HTML.

 The second problem is hydration.
 A process that allows us to associate the received HTML and the state of the application from the server with what will be built in the user's browser.

 **iSSR** handles asynchronous operations and synchronizes state on the client.

 ## Motivation
 React currently has many solutions for building SSR applications.
 The most popular solution is **Next.JS**.
 This is a great framework with many possibilities, iSSR cannot replace it.
-But, **Next.JS** is about completely rewriting your existing application. **Next.JS** is a framework, which means you have to use its approaches. **iSSR** is just a small library that handles side effects and synchronizes state.
+But, **Next.JS** requires rewriting your existing application completely. **Next.JS** is a framework, which means you have to use its approaches. **iSSR** is just a small library that handles side effects and synchronizes state.
 - You can very quickly migrate your existing application to SSR using **iSSR** without major changes.
 - You can use any build system.
 - You can use any state management solution like Redux, Apollo, Mobx or native setState.